vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 The entire stack described in this article can work on top of both the GoodData platform and GoodData.CN.

-Some functionality is not yet available in GoodData.CN because of inherent limitations on the backend, specifically:
+Some functionality is not yet available in GoodData Cloud and GoodData.CN because of inherent limitations on the backend, specifically:

 -  Exports
 -  Scheduling of exports